drewstaylor/cw721-soulbound/cw721-soulbound/README.md

-# Cw721 Updatable
+# Cw721 Soulbound

 This is a basic implementation of a cw721 NFT contract.
 It implements the [CW721 spec](../../packages/cw721/README.md) and is designed to be deployed as is, or imported into other contracts to easily build cw721-compatible NFTs with custom logic.
+Soulbound is implemented by removing `transfer_nft` and `send_nft` from the cw721-base package.

 Implements:

 - [x] CW721 Base
 - [x] Metadata extension
 - [x] Enumerable extension
-- [x] Updateable metadata

 ## Implementation